SFA Audit Seminars 2020

 - Specific audit steps related to the above topics

-- Gain an understanding of the cash management and reporting processes.
+- List the steps of the cash management and reporting processes.

-- Become familiar with recent changes to the laws and regulations governing the Title IV programs.
+- Identify recent changes to the laws and regulations governing the Title IV programs.

-- Gain an understanding of basic audit procedures and how to identify, evaluate, report, and explain audit findings.
+- Perform basic audit procedures and identify, evaluate, report, and explain audit findings.

-- Become familiar with the student file review process.
+- List the steps of the student file review process.

 ABOUT OUR INSTRUCTORS